-- Politics options papers usually consist 8-16 lectures (provided by the faculty) delivered over one or two terms, and 8 tutorials (provided by colleges) given in a single term. - Course providers for the papers Politics of Sub-Saharan Africa, Politics in South Asia, Comparative Demographic Systems, and Politics in China may offer supplementary classes.
-For papers including (but not limited to) Politics of the Middle East, tutorials may be replaced by college classes. - Eight documents classes for Modern British Government and Politics take place in HT of third year; these run instead of lectures. - Tutorials for Politics of China are ordinarily solely available in MT. - Tutorials for a paper may not always be given in the same term as its lectures. - The recommended teaching for students taking the optional thesis or supervised dissertation paper is 8 tutorials (provided by college).
-Additional support and guidance lectures and workshops are organised by the department. - The final list of Politics optional papers will be announced during a student's second year.
+• Politics options papers usually consist 8-16 lectures (provided by the Department) delivered over one or two terms, and 8 tutorials (provided by Colleges) given in a single term.

+- Course providers for the papers 208 (Politics of Sub-Saharan Africa), 210 (Politics in South Asia), 225 (Comparative Demographic Systems), and 227 (Politics in China) may offer supplementary classes.
+For papers including (but not limited to) 211 (Politics of the Middle East), tutorials may be replaced by College classes. - Eight documents classes for 204 (Modern British Government and Politics) take place in HT of third year; these run instead of lectures. - Tutorials for 227 (Politics of China) are ordinarily solely available in Michaelmas Term. - Tutorials for a paper may not always be given in the same term as its lectures. - The recommended teaching for students taking the optional thesis or supervised dissertation paper is 8 tutorials (provided by College).
+Additional support and guidance lectures and workshops are organised by the Department. - The final list of Politics optional papers will be announced during a student's second year.
 In the event that recommended teaching patterns of new options fall outside these norms, this information will be updated and students will be informed. - Students taking Philosophy and Politics at FHS may take 1-3 optional Politics papers. - Students taking Politics and Economics at FHS may take 1-3 optional Politics papers. - Students taking Philosophy, Politics and Economics at FHS may take 0, 1 or 2 optional Politics papers.